 Results tagged with 'jones island'

-Let's get this straight from the get-go.
 Despite what you've heard, Milorganite is not made out of human feces.
-When I took a tour of the Jones Island plant recently, Milwaukee Metropolitan Sewerage District agency services director Jeff Spence and public information manager Bill Graffin wanted to dispel that myth at the start.
-It is sorta true, however, if you believe that you are what you eat.
-Let me explain.
+When I took a tour of the Jones Island plant, Milwaukee Metropolitan Sewerage District agency services director Jeff Spence and public information manager Bill Graffin want to dispel that myth.